-Step 1 - Whether it is Raspberry Pi 3 or 4, you would want to keep it clean and cool while it functions.
+Step 1 - Whether Raspberry Pi 3 or 4, you would want to keep it clean and cool while it functions.
 Get a decent case.
 There are several case options with built-in fans available - plastic, acrylic, and even aluminum-based ones.
 Don't splurge too much unless you plan to use it as a full-blown computer.

 Connect the Raspberry Pi to the power and keep it ready for action.
-For a reliable connectivity, I used a Cat 7 Ethernet cable to connect the Pi 4 with the router instead of settling for a Wi-Fi network.
+For reliable connectivity, I used a Cat 7 Ethernet cable to connect the Pi 4 with the router instead of settling for a Wi-Fi network.

 Step 2 - Format the microSD card using an adapter on Windows PC or Mac.